 There are also many different dialects within Norway (population: 5.379 million) depending on the location of the speaker in the country.

 Iceland (population approximately 366,000), on the other hand, has only one form of the written language, and a tiny variation in the dialect between the general population and the Icelanders who reside in the northern part of the island.

-Icelandic and Norwegian used similar alphabets, but each of these languages has a few letters which the other language does not have.The Icelandic alphabet The Norwegian alphabet
+Icelandic and Norwegian use similar alphabets, but each of these languages has a few letters that the other language does not have.The Icelandic alphabet The Norwegian alphabet

-The letters Ð and Þ are unique to Icelandic, and derive from Old Norse.
-Icelandic also includes many accented forms of vowels, e.g., Á, É, Í, and so on.
+The letters Ð and Þ are unique to Icelandic and derive from Old Norse.
+Icelandic also includes many accented forms of vowels, such as Á, É, Í, and so on.

 Norwegian uses the letters Ø and Å, which are present in the other Scandinavian languages, but not in Icelandic.